FEniCS/dolfinx/demo/pde/poisson/python/documentation.rst

     V = FunctionSpace(mesh, "Lagrange", 1)

 The second argument to :py:class:`FunctionSpace
-<dolfin.functions.FunctionSpace>` is the finite element family, while
+<dolfin.functions.functionspace.FunctionSpace>` is the finite element
-the third argument specifies the polynomial degree.
+family, while the third argument specifies the polynomial degree.
 Thus, in this case, our space ``V`` consists of first-order, continuous Lagrange finite element functions (or in order words, continuous piecewise linear polynomials).

 Next, we want to consider the Dirichlet boundary condition.
 A simple Python function, returning a boolean, can be used to define the subdomain for the Dirichlet boundary condition (:math:`\Gamma_D`).
-The function should return ``true`` for those points inside the subdomain and ``false`` for the points outside.
+The function should return ``True`` for those points inside the subdomain and ``False`` for the points outside.
 In our case, we want to say that the points :math:`(x, y)` such that :math:`x = 0` or :math:`x = 1` are inside on the inside of :math:`\Gamma_D`.
 (Note that because of rounding-off errors, it is often wise to instead specify :math:`x <